What is an EOS Block Producer?

 - Server Hardware

-- Connectivity Infrastructure
+- Connectivity Infrastructure and System Administration

 - Staff training both technical and non technical.

-- DAPP development seed capital funding.
+- DAPP development bounties.

 - Promoting EOS to businesses events, conferences, trade shows.